nayeonshin/nayeonshin.github.io/_posts/2021-05-22-reflections-on-stanford-code-in-place-2021.md

   I just quickly read an article ["15 Actionable Strategies for Increasing Student Motivation and Engagement"](https://www.gettingsmart.com/2016/08/15-actionable-strategies-for-increasing-student-motivation-and-engagement/) and here are my thoughts.

   When I made some mistakes, I think that taught students that I'm also human, and that I make mistakes.
 That was when they were most active in terms of participation.
 Building an authentic relationship will let students feel comfortable talking to the instructor and escalating issues.
 I also learned that personalized education is important because everybody learns in a different way.

+  I also failed to conduct my own survey on Google Forms, just because students couldn't open the form I set up for some reason.
+I should get to know how to properly use Google Forms.

 # Conclusion